danielecr/urocket-http-stage/README.md

 2. the process write reply payload in usocket://uri/$ENV["REQUEST_ID]

 No others uri scheme are supported, service should refuse to start (if it starts with other schemes then it's a bug)

+## TODO

+It's a kind of plan.

+This project is on POC stage.
+What is in **already**:

+* there is an arbiter that store request_id and dispatch back response via a tokio channel
+* frontserv::run_front() listen on port 8080 and use arbiter to store req_id
+* backserv::run_backserv() listen on socket file and use arbiter to match and dispatch message to frontserv request waiting on channel.

+**TODOs**:

+- arbiter should create a real uuid

+It is missing, an `RequestVisor` actor:

+* a struct that accept configuration (defined in `urocket-service.yaml`) and to dispatch request accordingly.
+* has a static method `::new(conf, arbiter)`
+* has a method `wait_for(req: Request<IncomingBody>) -> (rx: Receiver<ForHttpResponse>)`
+* `wait_for` match the req.uri() and req.method() to execute the right action (an OS process)
+* `wait_for` use the exitCode of the process to eventually retry or giving a failure response (i.e., http 500 code)
+* `wait_for` create a new channel that will be returned to the caller, `(rv_channel_rx: Receiver<ForHttpResponse>, rv_channel_tx)`, and tokio::spawn an async that wait for the arbiter channel, or the exitCode, or the (optional) timeout.
+Based on which of those complete, tx.send() the payload (the payload can be the one received from the process or a placeholder created in case of timeout or error).
+* (`wait_for` spawned) if the message comes from backend in-time, RequestVisor ask the Arbiter to remove the request, otherwise the request id and the rx_channel is moved to another "actor", collecting staff about it.
+* `wait_for` return rv_channel_rx
+* has a method `push_fulfill(req_id: String, ForHttpResponse)-> Result<bool,ErrorBack>` that return Ok(true) on success, ErrorBack when req_id is not matched, or anything else.
+* `push_fulfill` match the req_id and send data over the right channel.
+* if `push_fulfill` can not match the req_id, thus it return ErrorBack, the backserv use that for sending a feedback, over the unix socket, to the caller (for example the php script).